EchoScan: Scanning Complex Room Geometries via Acoustic Echoes

 \subsection{Training Configuration}

-Four NVIDIA GeForce RTX 2080Ti GPUs with batch sizes of 32 were employed to train the model.
-The learning rate was varied using the cosine-annealing warmup restart scheduler \cite{scheduler} with an initial learning rate of $1e^{-2}$ to a minimum of $1e^{-6}$.
+Four NVIDIA GeForce RTX {A6000} GPUs were used to train the model with a batch size 32.
+The EchoScan model was first trained on the basic room dataset for 300 epochs (approximately 468,000 iterations) and then fine-tuned on the Manhattan-Atlanta room dataset for 150 epochs (approximately 117,000 iterations).
+The learning rate was varied using the cosine-annealing warmup restart scheduler \cite{scheduler} with an initial learning rate of {$10^{-3}$} to a minimum of {$10^{-5}$}.
 The Adam optimizer \cite{adam} was used for backpropagation.
 During training, variable-length time masking was applied to the input RIRs \cite{specaugment} to enhance the robustness of the model.
 Three masks were applied to random temporal locations of RIRs, and the lengths of the masks were randomly chosen within $[0,~100]$ samples.